drduh/macOS-Security-and-Privacy-Guide/README.md

 codesign --display --verbose /path/to/application.app
 ```

-If Hardened Runtime is enabled, you will see `flags=0x10000(runtime)`.
-The "runtime" means Hardened Runtime is enabled.
-There might be other flags, but the runtime flag is what we're looking for here.
+If Hardened Runtime is enabled, `flags=0x10000(runtime)` will appear in output.

 **Activity Monitor** has the option to display a "Restricted" column which indicates a program is restricted from injecting code via macOS's [dynamic linker](https://pewpewthespells.com/blog/blocking_code_injection_on_ios_and_os_x.html).

-Notarized applications are required to use the Hardened Runtime.
+The Hardened Runtime is a prerequisite for notarization of distributed apps.

 ## Antivirus

-To scan an application with multiple AV products and examine its behavior, upload it to [VirusTotal](https://www.virustotal.com/#/home/upload) before running it.
+To scan files and applications, consider uploading them to [VirusTotal](https://www.virustotal.com/gui/home/upload), keeping in mind this makes them publicly-viewable.

-macOS comes with a built-in AV program called [XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8).
-XProtect automatically runs in the background and updates its signatures that it uses to detect malware without you having to do anything.
-If it detects malware already running, it will work to remove and mitigate it just like any other AV program.
+macOS includes built-in antivirus software called [XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8), which runs in the background and updates signatures used to detect malware automatically.
+If malware is detected, XProtect attempts to remove and quarantine it.

-Applications such as [BlockBlock](https://objective-see.com/products/blockblock.html) or [maclaunch.sh](https://github.com/hazcod/maclaunch) might help prevent persistent malware.
+Applications such as [BlockBlock](https://objective-see.com/products/blockblock.html) or [hazcod/maclaunch](https://github.com/hazcod/maclaunch) might help prevent or detect persistent malware.

-Locally installed **Anti-virus** programs are generally a double-edged sword: they may catch "garden variety" malware, but also may increase the attack surface for sophisticated adversaries due to their privileged operating mode.
-They also typically phone home to send samples in order to catch the newest malware.
-This can be a privacy concern.
+Antivirus software may act as a "double-edged sword": capable of countering common, "garden-variety" malware, but having potential to increase attack surface with system-level privileges.
+They may also send telemetry and malware samples, increasing privacy risk.

 See [Sophail: Applied attacks against Antivirus](https://lock.cmpxchg8b.com/sophailv2.pdf) (pdf), [Analysis and Exploitation of an ESET Vulnerability](https://googleprojectzero.blogspot.ro/2015/06/analysis-and-exploitation-of-eset.html), [Popular Security Software Came Under Relentless NSA and GCHQ Attacks](https://theintercept.com/2015/06/22/nsa-gchq-targeted-kaspersky/), and [How Israel Caught Russian Hackers Scouring the World for U.S. Secrets](https://www.nytimes.com/2017/10/10/technology/kaspersky-lab-israel-russia-hacking.html).